 Z Gauge rolling stock and track availability

-Backed by one of the biggest model railway makers, there is a good range of track, trains and parts available with which to create a Z gauge layout.
+Backed by one of the biggest model railway makers, there is a good range of tracks, trains and parts available with which to create a Z-gauge layout.
 Compatible products from other manufacturers have also long been available so a wide and varied range of locos, rolling stock and track are now available.

 In terms of quality, Märklin track is the obvious daddy of all makes but is starting to look dated compared to the track from other manufacturers.
-Peco — of OO and N gauge track fame — do flexitrack while Micro Trains and Rokuhan make some of the best-looking track and with integral plastic bases, making assembly easier.
-Rockuhan in particular have extended what’s possible on Z gauge layouts, with their range of track and power routing through points.
+Peco — of OO and N gauge track fame — do flexitrack while Micro-Trains and Rokuhan make some of the best-looking track with integral plastic bases, making assembly easier.
+Rockuhan, in particular, have extended what’s possible on Z gauge layouts, with their range of track and power routing through points.

 British Z gauge

 Given its base of German, Japanese and US manufacturers, it’s not surprising that there are plenty of German, Swiss, and Japanese prototype trains available in Z gauge.